uit-no/python-course/README.md

 # Python course exercise material and website

-- `master` branch deployed to Read the Docs: http://python-course-uit.readthedocs.org
+- The master branch is deployed to Read the Docs: http://python-course-uit.readthedocs.org
-- Website lives on the `gh-pages` branch: http://uit-no.github.io/python-course/
+- Website lives on the gh-pages branch and is served via http://uit-no.github.io/python-course/